Gigabyte Radeon HD 6850 1GB OC Review (Page 3 of 13)

 Turning the graphics card around, Gigabyte's signature blue PCB can be seen more clearly.
 From an aesthetics point of view, I have never really liked Gigabyte's blue motherboards in my windowed case, but as far as graphics cards are concerned that has never really been a problem for me.
 All connectors come with a blue cap out of the box for extra protection.
 Like all modern midrange to high performance video cards, the Gigabyte Radeon HD 6850 1GB occupies two slots, and the rear connector panel takes advantage of this configuration.
 One DVI-I port is found at the top, while a DVI-D port is situated at the bottom.
 Residing next to it is an HDMI connector, followed by a DisplayPort connector.
 A small vent is implemented into the backplate's remaining space for direct heat exhaust outside the chassis.
 Internally, its CrossFire bridge connector is located on the left side of the outer edge.
 And finally, I don't think I need to mention this, but just in case, the connection interface is PCI Express 2.1.

 Four spring loaded screws with clear plastic washers are located on top of the board to hold the heatsink to the card.
 Once the four screws were unscrewed, the heatsink came off very easily.
 With its dual heatpipe and dual fan configuration, Gigabyte promises its Windforce 2X design runs 29.5% cooler than AMD's reference stock heatsink.
 We will post actual temperature results shortly.
 Our photo above should provide a little more insight into the hardware used on Gigabyte's Radeon HD 6850 card.
-The 6-pin PCI Express power is still located on the outer edge of the board facing towards the front of the chassis -- but for its non-reference design, Gigabyte has 100% Japanese made solid state capacitors, ferrite core/metal choke, and lower RDS(on) MOFSET for improved reliability, lower power consumption, and lower heat output.
+The 6-pin PCI Express power is still located on the outer edge of the board facing towards the front of the chassis -- but for its non-reference design, Gigabyte has 100% Japanese brand solid state capacitors, ferrite core/metal choke, and lower RDS(on) MOFSET for improved reliability, lower power consumption, and lower heat output.
 Combined with its 2oz copper PCB, Gigabyte markets this as its Ultra Durable design.
 One of my previous video cards is a Gigabyte Radeon HD 4850 with Gigabyte's custom passive cooler, and I have had absolutely no complaints with regards to their reliability using the card every day for two years straight.

 The custom heatsink features thermal pads that go over the memory chips to provide additional cooling.
 My only complaint is the base of the heatsink has a very rough machine finish, which may limit its performance due to reduced contact with the surface of the graphics processor core.
 Additional, the fans are programmed to run at 50% even during idle, which is very audible.
 Fortunately, the fan speed can easily be reduced.
 We will discuss this in more detail later on in this review.